shayanpourvatan/HelloKotlin/README.md

     init {
          println("this will call after primary constructor")
         // if you have more than one constructor, and you create object via second constructor
-        // this will with following priority
+        // this block will run with following priority
         // 1- primary constructor, 2- init block, 3- secondary constructor block
         }
     }
 ```

-Another great feature of Kotlin is `Data` class class with some default method.
+Another great feature of Kotlin is `Data` class with some default method.

 if you declare your class as `data` the compiler automatically derives the following members from all properties declared in the primary constructor: